fmidia/dexsol/README.md

 ## Note

-- **Openbook is in active development so all APIs and protocols are subject to change.**
+- **active development so all APIs and protocols are subject to change.**
 - **The code is unaudited.
 Use at your own risk.**